 At some point in our lives we all have favorite foods and those we like to keep at a distance.
 My distance food for years was the tomato unless they were prepared for homemade spaghetti sauce.

 Tomatoes are also my least favorite crop to grow because I don’t like the scent or texture of the plant.
-Do you think I’m sounding a little picky at the moment?
-I would have to agree.

 Why I like Romas